 Chairman Wilson, in a series of statements, meetings, and formal letters, objected to using the undisclosed allegations against Dr. Schrage and Mr. Geffroy to target them for an extraordinary investigation.
 Chairman Wilson further stated that these and other actions appeared to be illegal “whistleblower retaliation” against them under the CAA.
 Chairman Wilson also rejected the idea that secret charges against Dr. Schrage and Mr. Geffroy could be hidden from Chairman Wilson, given his legal role as their supervisor.

 After repeatedly requesting any substantive allegations against Dr. Schrage and Mr. Geffroy be disclosed, Mr. Day forwarded to Dr. Schrage a short bullet list of allegations dated November 8, 2023, but provided later, that Mr. Lynch sent.
-The sparse list detailed no specifics on incidents or individuals involved, appeared to cite not CAA violations, and included objections to normal management procedures including the establishment of legally-required security measures.
+The sparse list detailed no specifics on incidents or individuals involved, appeared to cite not CAA violations, and included objections to normal management procedures including the establishment of legally required security measures.
 Mr. Day quickly dismissed this list to Dr. Schrage as “high school bullshit.”

-Chairman Wilson indicated these allegations were not basis for any action whatsoever against Dr. Schrage and Mr. Geffroy, and continued to demand that this whistleblower retaliation against them be stopped.
+Chairman Wilson indicated these allegations were not basis for any action whatsoever against Dr. Schrage and Mr. Geffroy and continued to demand that this whistleblower retaliation against them be stopped.
 Despite Chairman Wilson’s repeated written and oral objections, in November and December 2023, Mr. Day, in coordination with Senate officials, organized letters purporting to bear Chairman Wilson’s signature approving such an investigation.
 Key letters were issued while Chairman Wilson was several time zones away with Dr. Schrage in Armenia, where Chairman Wilson immediately indicated he had never approved such letters and called Mr. Day to object.
 Chairman Wilson reiterated his objection in writing in a November 19, 2023, letter that he personally reviewed, edited, and signed during that trip.

-Despite Chairman Wilson’s direct instructions in writing and orally, Mr. Day and Senate officials coordinated another message purporting to bear the Chairman’s signature announcing the hiring of the law firm Seyfarth Shaw to conduct an investigation of not only Mr. Parker, but also of Dr. Schrage and Mr. Geffroy.
+Despite Chairman Wilson’s direct instructions in writing and orally, Mr. Day and Senate officials coordinated another message purporting to bear the Chairman’s signature announcing the hiring of the law firm Seyfarth Shaw to investigate not only Mr. Parker, but also Dr. Schrage and Mr. Geffroy.
 At the time Seyfarth Shaw was selected, it was not disclosed to Dr. Schrage or Mr. Geffroy that Erica Watkins, the Senate attorney who advised Mr. Parker and Senators Wicker and Cardin, had been an associate there.

 Upon seeing the message on hiring Seyfarth Shaw, Chairman Wilson reaffirmed that he had never authorized this action.